HO-CTO/sre-monitoring-as-code/contributing.md

 expect contributions to be made, which is adding new metric types, SLI values and detail dashboard elements, however general advice can be applied to other types of contribution as well.

+All of the files and directories listed in this guide can be found in the monitoring-as-code/src directory.

 When making a contribution you should start by creating a GitHub issue.
 Once the issue is created you should then select the option to create a branch for the issue.
 Once this new branch has been created and checked out you can start working on the changes.